 Outstanding publications on our innovative development

 INFRA-ICE: An ultra-high vacuum experimental station for laboratory astrochemistry (G. Santoro, J. M. Sobrado, G. Tajuelo-Castilla, M. Accolla, L. Martinez, J. Azpeitia, K. Lauwaet, J. Cernicharo, G. J. Ellis, J. A. Martín-Gago).
 Review of Scientific Instruments, 2020 December 1.

 Prevalence of non-aromatic carbonaceous molecules in the inner regions of circumstellar envelopes (L. Martínez, G. Santoro, P. Merino, M. Accolla, K. Lauwaet, J. Sobrado, H. Sabbah, R. J. Peláez, V. J. Herrero, I. Tanarro, M. Agúndez, A. Martín-Jimenez, R. Otero, G. J. Ellis, C. Joblin, J. Cernicharo & J. A. Martín-Gago).
 Nature Astronomy, 2019 October 21.

-More relevant information on this frontier research:
+More relevant information on our innovative set-up

 - News and views (Nature Astronomy): A new take on circumstellar carbon chemistry (Michael Gatchell, University of Innsbruck)

 - A Journey to the Last Frontier (I): The Atmospheres of the Stars (BBVAOpenMind, José A. Martín-Gago))

 - CSIC news: Una máquina de ultravacío simula el proceso de formación del polvo estelar